×

 • Greek is spoken as a national language in: Albania, Cyprus, Egypt, France, Greece, Italy, Romania, Turkey, Ukraine.

 You will also get to know the continents where Tibetan and Greek speaking countries lie.
-Based on the number of people that speak these languages, the position of Tibetan language is not available and position of Greek language is 74.
+Based on the number of people that speak these languages, the position of Tibetan language is 29 and position of Greek language is 74.
 Find all the information about these languages on Tibetan and Greek.

 Tibetan and Greek Language History